ThomasN72/crypto_application/README.md

 # Crypto_Application
 Welcome to the crypto tracker.
 This tracker retrieves real time cryto prices and simulates profit/loss on crypto tradings.
+Simply click on each crypto on the table to receive real-time pricing and observe the trend of each cryptocurrency for the past 7 days.

+You can also enter *the number of shares* and *purchase price* to simulate potential profit/loss.

 Sample Url: https://nameless-beach-75795.herokuapp.com/